Jen Selter Shows Off Her Sculpted Figure In A Bikini For Her Latest Instagram Video

 In the video, Jen stood on a pristine sandy beach with the waves crashing into the shore.
 She wore a skimpy bikini with a plaid pattern that featured shades of light gray, dark gray and neon green.

 The bikini top was an athletic style with a scooped neckline and thick straps that stretched over Jen’s shoulders.
 In one particular moment in the video, the camera zoomed in on Jen’s body, and fans could see that her ample assets were threatening to burst out the top of the tight bikini top.
-The close-up also showcased her chiselled abs to perfection.
+The close-up also showcased her chiseled abs.

 Jen paired the sporty top with matching bottoms that had a simple yet sexy silhouette.
-The front of the bottoms dipped low, showing off her flat stomach, and the sides stretched high over her hips.
+The front of the bottoms dipped low — showing off her flat stomach — with the sides stretching high over her hips.
 The high-cut style elongated her legs and accentuated her gravity-defying derriere.

 Jen’s long brunette locks were parted in the middle and pulled back in a low ponytail.
-She accessorized with a silver watch on one wrist and a pair of sunglasses as she had a blast on the sunny beach.
+She accessorized with a silver watch on one wrist and added a pair of sunglasses as she had a blast on the sunny beach.

 At one point in the video, Jen posed atop a large rock formation with a view of the ocean.
 She struck her signature “Seltering” pose, balancing on one leg while bringing her upper body nearly parallel to the ground and reaching her arms out in front of her.
 She extended her other leg up into the air until her foot was well above her head, and the pose showcased her incredible body as well as her fitness level.